Astro-Sean/autophot/README.md

 ## Usage

-Check out my Jupyter Notebooks the get started with AutoPhOT [here](https://github.com/Astro-Sean/autophot/tree/master/example_notebooks)
+Check out my Jupyter Notebooks the get started with AutoPhOT [here](https://github.com/Astro-Sean/autophot/tree/master/example_notebooks).
+If you need an example of how to use specific functions in AutoPHoT, please open an issue [here](https://github.com/Astro-Sean/autophot/issues).

-If you wish to use the packages within AutoPhOT outside of the examples given, Documentation on each package is given [here](https://autophot.readthedocs.io/en/latest/)
+If you wish to use the packages within AutoPhOT outside of the examples given, documentation on each package is given [here](https://autophot.readthedocs.io/en/latest/).

-**12-11-2021 - These are outdated, new notebooks coming soon**
+A list of keywords used in AutoPHoT can be found [here](https://autophot.readthedocs.io/en/latest/instructions.html).

 ## Referencing